mearlboro/Synch.Live/python/synch_live/camera/README.md

 ### Mocking the streaming server

-Then to run a local server mocking the PiCamera by feeding in video footage from `media`, use a testing config set through an environmental variable, for example
+Then to run a local server mocking the PiCamera by feeding in video footage from `media`, use a testing config set through an environmental variable and place the video in the `/python/instance` folder.

-    $ cd python
-    $ CONFIG_PATH='./camera/config/default.yml' python camera/server/server.py local

-or

-    $ cd python
-    $ export CONFIG_PATH='./camera/config/default.yml'
-    $ python camera/server/server.py local

 ## Running the Observer

 To run the server on the Observer of the Synch.Live system, the config file can be set in the same way using the env varibale `CONFIG_PATH`

-#### Raspberry Pi

-> **Note**: this can only be run on a RaspberryPi with a PiCamera attached.

-    $ cd python
-    $ python3 camera/server/server.py observer

 #### Generic Camera